emilianobilli/ethlite/README.md

 ```

 #### sign_digest(digest)
-Perform a sign of a digested message
+Perform a signature of a digested message

 **Params**
 - digest: The hash to be signed